-Floats can also be reserved on-site at Rafters Landing, on a first come first serve basis.
+We do sell out most shuttles, but floats can be reserved on-site at Kinsmen Park, on a first come first serve basis.

-Everyone is required to take a life jacket and paddle on their float.
-Children 12 years and younger are required to be accompanied by an adult and wear their lifejacket at all times.
-If you are a weak or inexperienced swimmer you should wear your lifejacket at all times.
-You must exit the river at the designated exit point (rafters landing) and are responsible for doing so.
-There are no lifeguards on site, and all floaters enter and exit the river at their own risk.
-Staff safety demonstration is provided before entering the river.
+Life jackets and paddles will be provided to all floaters.
+Children 12 years and younger are required to be accompanied by an adult, anyone under 18 must wear their lifejacket at all times.
+If you are over 18 and choose to not wear your life jacket, we expect you to be a strong swimmer.
+You must exit the river at the designated exit point under the Walterdale Bridge and are responsible for doing so.
+There are staff but no lifeguards on site, and all floaters enter and exit the river at their own risk.
+If you miss the exit, you are responsible for exiting the river on your own and returning your gear.
+A staff safety demonstration is provided before entering the river.

 All non-swimmers and anyone not comfortable around open water should not float the North Saskatchewan.